 List Of Leafy Vegetables

-Ugu is a leafy vegetable which is used in Nigeria for both culinary and medicinal purposes.
-It is rich in minerals such as calcium, potassium, magnesium, iron and folic acid which makes it highly nutritious.
+Ugu is a leafy vegetable that is used in Nigeria for both culinary and medicinal purposes.
+It is rich in minerals such as calcium, potassium, magnesium, iron, and folic acid which makes it highly nutritious.
 It is also a good source Of vitamins A, C and, k and lots of minerals.
-Researchers also found out that eating meals rich in fluted pumpkin leaves and seeds helps prevent Cancer, Improves blood count, Beats diabetes, Reduce blood glucose & cholesterol levels. it’s Used for soups like Efo Riro.
+Researchers also found out that eating meals rich in fluted pumpkin leaves and seeds helps prevent Cancer, Improves blood count, Beats diabetes, and Reduces blood glucose & cholesterol levels. it’s Used for soups like Efo Riro, Ugu Juice and more.
+Click here to learn more about this vegetable

 2. English Name: Jute leaves, saluyot leaves, Jews mallow Local Name: Ewedu (Yoruba), Rama Ayoyo (Hausa/Fulbe), Kerenkere (Igbo) Botanical Name: Corchorus